0xPolygonMiden/miden-client/docs/cli-reference.md

 miden init --network https://18.203.155.106
 # You can specify both
 miden init --network https://18.203.155.106:1234
-# You can use one of the pre-defined networks
-miden init --network testnet
-miden init --network devnet
-miden init --network localhost

 # You can use the --store_path flag to override the default store config
 miden init --store_path db/store.sqlite3